 \section{Results}

-Below, we present results for several galaxies obtained with the use of global disk model.
+Below, we present the results for several galaxies obtained using the global disc model.
 We applied the iteration method analogous to that introduced by \citet{bib:jalocha_ApJ}.
-We are aware this is not a representative sample of galaxies.
-However, we think, that even when rotation of only a single galaxy could be explained without dark matter, this would be interesting as such and worthy to be presented.
+We are aware that this is not a representative sample of galaxies.
+However, we think that if the rotation of even a single galaxy could be explained without dark matter this would be interesting and worthy of presentation.

-Initially, we planned to examine only galaxies with rotation curves breaking the condition of spherical mass distribution, because such galaxies are presumably flattened and, therefore, natural candidates to which global disk model is applicable.
-However, in order to see whether the model produces viable results for other galaxies, we included also galaxies NGC 6946 and UGC 6446 for which we also found good and complete data.
+Initially, we planned to examine only galaxies with rotation curves breaking the condition of a spherical mass distribution, because such galaxies are presumably flattened and, therefore, natural candidates for application of the global disc model.
+However, in order to see whether the model produces viable results for other galaxies, we included also galaxies NGC 6946 and UGC 6446, for which we also found good and complete data.

-As concerns the error analysis, our method by construction exactly reproduces rotation curves, thus also fits rotation measurements within error bars.
+Concerning the error analysis, our method by construction exactly reproduces the rotation curves, and thus also fits rotation measurements within error bars.
 This is the reason why we show rotation curves without error bars.